 High-dose rate brachytherapy is a very precise form of interventional radiotherapy where a small radioactive source is temporarily introduced into the body.
 It is a clinically effective, and economical treatment option for a range of cancers including prostate, breast, skin and rectal cancer, and it is the standard of care for cervical cancer.
-Elekta is the clear market leader, serving around two thirds of the market applicator has been inserted reduces displacement risk and saves time and stress for both patient and clinician.
-It also enables delivery of high-quality image-quided brachytherapy at a much lower cost.
+Elekta is the clear market leader, serving around two thirds of the market.

 We sustain our position through clinically-led innovation.
 The latest addition to our broad offering - that contains afterloaders, treatment planning software and a wide range of applicators - is Elekta Studio.
-It includes ImagingRing, a mobile wide-bore CT system, that enables a complete image-guided brachytherapy workflow in one room.
+It includes Imaging Ring, a mobile wide-bore CT system, that enables a complete image-guided brachytherapy workflow in one room.

 In-room imaging has very clear advantages.
-Not moving the patient to acquire images after the
+Not moving the patient to acquire images after the applicator has been inserted reduces displacement risk and saves time and stress for both patient and clinician.
+It also enables delivery of high-quality image-guided brachytherapy at a much lower cost.

-As market leader, it is important to take responsibility of growing the use of brachytherapy itself.
+As market leader, it is important to take responsibilty of growing the use of brachytherapy itself.
 That is why Elekta runs the BrachyAcademy, the world's largest educational resource for brachytherapy, and facilitator of peer-to-peer training for clinicians.